ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 ### 🌟 WebRTC-Star

 We can use [WebRTC-Star](https://github.com/libp2p/js-libp2p-webrtc-star) nodes to help discover other peers we can connect with directly browser-to-browser.
-I find it easy to think of it as similar to [STUN](https://en.wikipedia.org/wiki/STUN), if you're already familiar with that concept.
-Effectively each connecting node will be given a WebRTC-Star [multiaddress](https://docs.libp2p.io/concepts/addressing/) that other nodes can use to discover and connect to your browser directly.
-Meaning if you peer with someone using the star node, and the star node goes offline, you remain connected!
+I find it easy to think of this as similar to [STUN](https://en.wikipedia.org/wiki/STUN), if you're already familiar with that concept.
+Effectively, each connecting node will be given a WebRTC-Star [multiaddress](https://docs.libp2p.io/concepts/addressing/) that other nodes can use to discover and connect to your browser directly.
+This means that if you peer with someone using the star node, and the star node goes offline, you remain connected!

 #### Usage